richardgu26/Econometrics/README.md

 - econometrics.iso (about 1.3GB) contains the notes and all the examples, ready to run.
 You don't need to install anything to use it (except a virtualization platform, if you don't have one installed).
 I test the image using Virtualbox, which is a free download for Windows, MacOS, and Linux.
 There is an appliance econometrics.ova.
 To use the ISO image in a virtual machine, import the .ova appliance file into Virtualbox, then in Settings, make the Storage->IDE controller point to the location where you have save the econometrics.iso file.
 If you would like the scripts used to build this image, they are here

 # Setup
+- to be able to run the examples, download the whole repo
 - To prepare the software in this directory for use, you must have Octave installed.
 Octave v4.0 or more recent is recommended.
-- If you are using this on your own Linux distro, open a terminal, and type "setup_econometrics" to prepare the software.
+- For full functionality, you need to compile some things.
+If you are using this on your own Linux distro, open a terminal, and type "setup_econometrics" to prepare the software.
 You need to have the gcc compiler and build libraries installed for this to work.
+For Windows and OSX, I don't know the steps.
 - the last step is to include the Econometrics directory in your Octave run path.